 Before you decide, you might like to take a look at this guide, which will provide you with an introduction in the different ways of starting up.
 You may find some categories overlap, or that two of three apply to the way you want to run your business.

 Selling through your own website is good for those working part-time or who can't afford premises but can afford to set up a website.

-It can be difficult to get people onto your site though.
+It can be difficult to get people onto your site, though.

 Selling through an established site, such as eBay, may be a better way to attract business and will cut out the costs and hassle of setting up a secure payment system and site.

-The merits of setting up a business that operates from a premises - such as an office or a shop - very much depend on what kind of business you want and on what scale.
+The merits of setting up a business that operates from a premise - such as an office or a shop - very much depend on what kind of business you want and on what scale.

 Premises are typically expensive to buy, rent and maintain.

 But if you have the money, premises can be a good way to draw customers to your business and give them a real experience and chance to try out your product.